The Smell of Us

-The Smell of Us is a 2014 French drama film directed by Larry Clark, focusing on the lives of several middle-class young people in Paris, skateboarding and having sex for pay.
+The Smell of Us is a 2014 French drama film directed by Larry Clark, focusing on the lives of several upper-class young people in Paris, skateboarding and having sex for pay.
 It was screened in the Venice Days section at the 71st Venice International Film Festival, and screened in France in 2015.

 Plot

 Math, Marie, and JP are teenagers living in Paris.
 They used to hang out close to the Tokyo Palace, a modern art museum.
 They spend their time skating, smoking pot, drinking and filming each other the whole day.
 Developing extreme behaviours towards life, they do not hesitate to prostitute themselves just for fun and they keep taking drugs while having sex.